FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/light_monitor.md

 ```shell
 bash nodes/127.0.0.1/start_all.sh
 ```
-Successful startup will output the following information。Otherwise use 'netstat-an |grep tcp 'check machine' 30300 ~ 30303,20200 ~ 20203 'ports are occupied。
+Successful startup will output the following information。Otherwise use 'netstat -an|grep tcp 'check machine' 30300 ~ 30303,20200 ~ 20203 'ports are occupied。

 ```shell
 try to start node0